 You own your data and can cancel subscriptions and request deletion of your data at any time.
 If you don't renew your subscription, your data will be deleted within the timeline specified in the Online Services Terms.

 If you ever choose to terminate the service, you can take your data with you.

-Cloud App Security is the processor of your data
+Defender for Cloud Apps is the processor of your data

-Cloud App Security uses your data only for purposes that are consistent with providing the services to which you subscribe.
+Defender for Cloud Apps uses your data only for purposes that are consistent with providing the services to which you subscribe.